 “But there’s the local sheriff and his deputies.
-And yourself.
-There is no reason that you can’t-” Franklin said.
+And you.
+There is no reason that you can’t—” Franklin said.

 “I need a team of eight mounted shooters at least, Mr. Hayes,” Wade said from experience.
 It wasn’t just to chase the Red Devils off.
 It was to be able to keep an eye on the track both ahead and behind them.

-“I…” Wade extended his hands helplessly.
+“I…” Franklin extended his hands helplessly.
 “I’ll see what I can do.”

 “You do that.”
-Wade said heavily.
+Wade said.
 Inwardly, he railed.

 What was the point of doing this job if he wasn’t given the resources to do it properly?